winodith/JARVIS-Arduino-Project/README.md

 This project is a smart home automation system called JARVIS (Just A Rather Very Intelligent System) using Arduino.
 It allows you to control basic home appliances like lights and fans through **voice commands** using Bluetooth, as well as monitor **soil moisture levels** and **temperature/humidity**.
 The fan automatically adjusts based on room temperature, and the soil moisture sensor provides visual feedback through LEDs indicating the soil condition.

 ## Features
-- **Voice Control:** Control lights and fan using a Bluetooth module and a smartphone app.
+- **Voice Control:** Control lights and fan using voice commands sent via Bluetooth from a smartphone app.
 - **Automatic Fan Control:** Adjust fan speed automatically based on the room's temperature.
 - **Soil Moisture Monitoring:** Use a soil moisture sensor with LED indicators to check soil moisture levels (Red for moist, Green for dry).

 ## Components Required
 1. **Arduino UNO** - Main microcontroller for the project.
 2. **Bluetooth Module (HC-05 or HC-06)** - To connect the smartphone with Arduino.